agraef/raptor7/README.md

 - Click or move the control on the MIDI device.
 This can be any knob, fader, or button, but only controls generating MIDI CC messages are supported at this time.
 - Click or wiggle the control in the time patch or panel that you want to bind the CC message to.

 You can also first operate the control in the patch and then the MIDI control, if you prefer.
 And you can abort the process at any time by clicking `learn` again.
 It's also possible to delete an existing binding by clicking `unlearn` after choosing the MIDI or Raptor control.
 Raptor will provide feedback and guide you through the process with some messages in the Pd console.
-In particular, it will tell you if there is an existing binding for the same MIDI control or parameter value, so that you can still get rid of it if needed.
+In particular, it will tell you if there is an existing binding for the same MIDI control or parameter value, so that you can get rid of it if needed.

 The learned MIDI binding will be in effect immediately, in *all* running Raptor instances.
 It will also be stored in the midi_map.lua file in the data directory, from where all bindings will be reloaded next time you fire up Raptor.

-Note that while it's possible to map different MIDI controls to the same Raptor parameter, at present you can't have a MIDI control change multiple parameters at once (no macro controls, sorry!)
+Note that while it's possible to map different MIDI controls to the same Raptor parameter, at present you can't have a MIDI control change multiple parameters at once (no macro controls, sorry!).

-If you're running multiple Raptor instances, MIDI controls will operate them all at the same time, so their parameters will change in lockstep.
-We also call this (MIDI map) omni mode.
-However, it's possible to have a single Raptor instance receive all the mapped controls by clicking the button in the top left corner of the panel.
+Also note that if you're running multiple Raptor instances, normally MIDI controls will affect them all at the same time, so their parameters will change in lockstep.
+If you want to operate a single Raptor instance instead, you can click the unlabeled button in the top left corner of the panel.
 The button will turn blue to indicate the instance that is receiving the control data.
-You can switch instances at any time, and clicking the same button again will return the Raptor controls to omni mode.
+You can switch instances at any time, and clicking the blue button again will return the Raptor controls to omni mode.

+#### Launch Control

-Finally, we also have special support for the [Novation Launch Control XL][], a popular mixer-style controller with lots of knobs and faders.
+The [Novation Launch Control XL][] is a popular mixer-style controller with lots of knobs and faders, which makes for a nice Raptor control surface, so Raptor has special support for it.
 First, there's a file launchcontrol_map.lua file in the data directory with ready-made MIDI bindings for that device.
 To use it, just copy that file to midi_map.lua and you should be set.
 Check the comments at the beginning of the file for information on the bindings.

 Second, Raptor includes some hard-wired MIDI bindings for the Launch Control which let you switch the target Raptor instance for MIDI control easily and quickly.
 To do this, press (and hold) the "Device Hold" button, while you push one of the "Device Select" (left/right) buttons to cycle through the Raptor instances, or the "Device Bank" buttons labelled 1-8 to directly change to the corresponding instance.

-There are other, similar controllers, such as the [AKAI MIDIMIX][], which I don't have.
-If anyone can add support for one of these, please submit a [pull request][]!
+Moreover, the "Mute", "Solo", and "Record Arm" buttons are bound to the mute, latch, and bypass controls (the `M`, `L`, and `B` buttons in the top right corner) of the panel.

 ## Quirks and Limitations